chan-w/code-cloze/anki/README.md

-4. In the Styling section, remove all CSS except for the desired background color:
+3. In the "Styling" section of the new note type, remove all CSS except for the background color:

 ```
 .card {